 AI Personal Trainer

-Why generic 12-week plans die on Tuesday, and what an AI coach that actually adapts to your shift work looks like in practice.
+Why generic 12-week plans die on Tuesday, and what an AI coach that actually adapts to shift work looks like in practice.

 She closes the app.